xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 If you are using [`global.gitlabVersion`](../charts/globals.md#gitlab-version), start by removing that property.
-Check the [version mappings between the chart and GitLab](../index.md#gitlab-version-mappings) and specify a compatible of the `gitlab/gitlab` chart in your `helm` command.
+Check the [version mappings between the chart and GitLab](../index.md#gitlab-version-mappings) and specify a compatible version of the `gitlab/gitlab` chart in your `helm` command.